 My researchMy research is inspired by practical problems.
 I focus on the design of a secure and privacy friendly protocols for identity management and the Internet of Things.
 Apart from that I study privacy by design.
 I speak on these topics at national and international conferences and publish my results both in (inter)national scientific journals as well as in the popular press.
 Occasionally I appear in the media as a security expert.

 My CVCurrently, I am an associate professor in computer security, privacy and identity management at the Digital Security group of the Institute for Computing and Information Sciences of the Radboud University Nijmegen.
-I am also an associate professor in the Law & IT department of the Faculty of Law of the University of Groningen.
+I am principal scientist (and former scientific director and co-founder) of the Privacy & Identity Lab, and I am also an associate professor in the Law & IT department of the Faculty of Law of the University of Groningen.

 I studied computer science at the Rijksuniversiteit Groningen, the Netherlands, and obtained my PhD at the University of Amsterdam based on work done at the Centre for Mathematics and Computer Science (CWI).
 For several years I worked for the security group of KPN Research, the research division of one of the main Dutch telcos.
 I then returned to academia as an assistant professor at the Faculty of Computer Science of the University of Twente.
 From 2006 to 2013 I worked in the Security Group of TNO in Groningen.

-I am scientific director and co-founder of the Privacy & Identity Lab, and member of The Internet of People and Council, a thinktank on the Internet of Things.
+I am a member of The Internet of People and Council, a thinktank on the Internet of Things.
 I am a columnist for the Financieele Dagblad (FD, a major Dutch newspaper) and a regular guest on the Dutch national radio news show Nieuws en Co.